regen-network/regen-ledger/x/data/spec/06_tests.md

 - WHEN - user tries to anchor data
 - THEN - transaction fails, data is not anchored

-If a user tries to anchor data and the content hash is of graph type and the canonicalization algorithm is not supported, then the transaction fails and the data is not anchored.

-- GIVEN - the content hash is of graph type and the canonicalization algorithm is not supported
-- WHEN - user tries to anchor data
-- THEN - transaction fails, data is not anchored

 If a user tries to anchor data and the content hash is of graph type and the merkle tree is not supported, then the transaction fails and the data is not anchored.

 - GIVEN - the content hash is of graph type and the merkle tree is not supported